diHnguyen/PresentationTemplate/README.md

 # Presentation Template (Clemson Purple)

-Please feel free to use this template for your research presentation.
+I study network problems (Operations Research).
+This template contains a some items that I have repeatedly used when creating presentation slides.
+Please feel free to use this template.
 A few things you can find here:
 - List with bullets and numbered list
 - How to draw a network using tikzfigure + choose color of arcs on the network + add arc labels
 - Plot a graph